 Sleep apnea can be quite common, and it might be what is making you feel tired all the time.
-Here’s a look at what sleep apnea is, what the signs are that you may have it, as well as how to treat it.
+Here’s a look at what sleep apnea is, some of the symptoms, and how to treat it.

 What Is Sleep Apnea?